David Ungerer

-David Ungerer (born September 16, 1995) is a professional Canadian football wide receiver for the Toronto Argonauts of the Canadian Football League (CFL).
+David Ungerer III (born September 16, 1995) is an American-Canadian professional football wide receiver for the Toronto Argonauts of the Canadian Football League (CFL).
+He is a Grey Cup champion after winning with Argonauts in 2024.
 He played college football at Idaho.

 College career

 Ungerer played college football with the Idaho Vandals from 2014 to 2018.

 Professional career

 Hamilton Tiger-Cats

-Ungerer was drafted in the second round, 11th overall by the Hamilton Tiger-Cats in the 2019 CFL Draft and he signed with the team on May 17, 2019.
+Ungerer was drafted in the second round, 11th overall by the Hamilton Tiger-Cats in the 2019 CFL draft and he signed with the team on May 17, 2019.
 He played in his first career CFL game on August 10, 2019 against the BC Lions.
 He then recorded his first reception the next week on August 17, 2019 against the Ottawa Redblacks.
 For the season, he played in 10 regular season games as a rookie where he had two catches for 44 yards.
 He spent the post-season on the injured list and did not play in the Tiger-Cats' 107th Grey Cup loss.

 Due to the cancellation of the 2020 CFL season, Ungerer did not play in 2020.
 He became a regular starter with the Tiger-Cats in 2021 and scored his first career touchdown on a 23-yard catch from Dane Evans in the Labour Day Classic against the Toronto Argonauts on September 6, 2021.
+For the season, he played in 14 regular season games, starting in 12, where he had 15 receptions for 227 yards and one touchdown along with ten punt returns for 85 yards.
+He also played in all three post-season games in 2021, including the 108th Grey Cup, where he had three kickoff returns for 42 yards in the loss to the Winnipeg Blue Bombers.

+In 2022, Ungerer played in 14 regular season games with seven starts where he had 16 catches for 225 yards and one touchdown.
 He became a free agent upon the expiry of his contract on February 14, 2023.